Californios: Women in Californio society

+Family and education

+The family was characteristically patriarchal; sons were expected to defer to fathers for all their lives.
+Women had full rights of property ownership and control unless she was married or had a living father; the males had almost complete control of all family members.
+Individual families of means paid to have their children educated, with by priests or private tutors.
+Few early immigrants knew how to read or write, so only a few hundred inhabitants could.

+Settlement

 The Spanish colonial government, and later, Mexican officials encouraged through recruitment civilians from the northern and western provinces of Mexico such as Sonora.
 This was not well received by Californios, and was one of the factors leading to revolt against Mexican rule.
 Sonorans came to California despite the area's isolation and the lack of central government support.
 Many of the soldiers' wives considered California to be a cultural wasteland and a hardship assignment.

 An incentive for the soldiers that remained in California after service was the opportunity to receive a land grant that probably was not possible elsewhere.
 This made most of California's early settlers military retirees with a few civilian settlers from Mexico.
 Since it was a frontier society, the initial rancho housing was characterized as rude and crude—little more than mud huts with thatched roofs.
 As the rancho owners prospered these residences could be upgraded to more substantial adobe structures with tiled roofs.
 Some buildings took advantage of local tar pits (La Brea Tar Pits in Los Angeles) in an attempt to waterproof roofs.
-Restoration of these Today, often suffer from a perception that results in a grander representation than if they had been constructed during the Californio period.
+Restorations of these today often suffer from a perception that results in a grander representation than if they had been constructed during the Californio period.
+The Californio population was 10,000 in 1845, estimated.